therealvishnuvardhan/FLCut/README.md

 Uniqueness is determined by a browser cookie, not by IP address or device fingerprint.
 If the same person opens a link in a different browser, uses incognito mode, or clears their cookies, they are counted as a new unique visitor.

 What was given up is cross-browser and cross-device accuracy.
 What was gained is simplicity, no IP address storage (which avoids GDPR exposure), and a behaviour that matches what most analytics tools including Google Analytics use by default.
-For a hackfest tool measuring event registrations, this is accurate enough.
+For a college-wide tool measuring event registrations, this is accurate enough.

 ### 2 .
 There is a edit option in the website , if we edit anything then the link has to be forwarded again .
 For example if we chnage the expiry dates then new link has to be forwarded again the alredy sent link won't be updated it will still remain expired